mbosio85/ediva/Docker/README.md

 * Edit nextflow.config to setup environment and docker capabilities
   * You can use the provided nexflow.config in the Docker folder to activate/modify the parts that are needed
   * It requires to have the container enabled and environment set: PATHS are those FROM THE CONTAINER
+  * Basically you need to edit the fields starting with `-v `
+  * And you have to edit the REF and EXOME values in the `env `part
 ~~~
   java
   process {  executor='local' }